maryamfaizan53/Hackathon-main-project--2/README.md

 Feel free to fork this repository and contribute enhancements or fixes via pull requests.
 For any issues or suggestions, open a GitHub issue.

 Acknowledgments
 Special thanks to Sir Ameen Alam for organizing this hackathon and providing insightful mentorship.
-His emphasis on UI/UX principles and Next.js best practices made this project a valuable learning experience.
+His emphasis on UI/UX principles and Next.js best practices made this project a valuable learning experience. 🎉

-Happy Coding! 🎉